 Valletta’s baroque highlights include the elegant Auberge de Provence, now the National Museum of Archaeology; the Grand Master’s Palace, once home to the leaders of the Knights of St John; and at the recently restored Fort St Elmo, which guards the end of the peninsula.

-In 2018, Valletta will be Europe’s capital of culture.
+In 2018, Valletta was Europe’s capital of culture.